 But despite this heavy schedule, you have the best intentions and pack your workout shoes and clothes anyway.
 You’re positive you’ll be able to wake up early go on that morning run or get a quick workout in at the hotel gym, even though it hasn’t happened on any of your trips yet.
 Well, maybe it’s time to try something different to get you staying fit and healthy while you’re away.
-Here are a few practical tips you can do on your next trip.
+Here are a few practical tips you can do on your next trip hit those travel workouts.

 If your trip is only a short few days, the best thing to do is to maintain your regiment at home and have your rest days fall on your travel days.
 That way, it’s as though nothing was really off while you were away.

 For longer trips, it might not be best to take more days off so here are some things you can keep in mind to not skimp out on travel workouts.

 Throw your at-home fitness goals out the window.
 Business travel is not the time to work on getting your first pull-up or PRing your back squat weight.
 The goal is to move, get in a quick workout, and get some endorphins going so that you stay energetic throughout your day.
 Now is not the time to suddenly start a Smolov program.

 Lower Barriers & Have a Plan

-Eliminating barriers is the other key to staying active while you travel.
+Eliminating barriers is the other key to remaining accountable to travel workouts.
 For instance, there are a lot of excuses that suddenly come up when you have to walk from your hotel room to the hotel fitness center.
-So, opt to work out in your room instead.
+So, opt to get a quick workout in your room instead.
 Keep the workouts simple.
 Start with a simple, bodyweight format like 3 Rounds 50 sit-ups + 50 squats + 50 lunges.
-Or better yet, just open the OTB program and eliminate the guess work, as programs like these give you structure.
+Or better yet, just open the OTB program and eliminate the guess work.
+Programs like these give you structure.

 Hit It Up in the AM

 Morning workouts are going to be your best bet.
 Get it out of the way and you don’t have to worry about putting it off.
 Yes, sometimes those precious extra minutes of sleep are needed!
 The night before, prep and iron your clothes, pack your bag ahead of time and do anything else you can get a head start on fitting in that travel workout.
 That way you can press snooze at least once and still get a quick workout in.

 The same tip applies with food if you’re on a short trip.
 If you’ve stayed on your nutrition plan leading up to the trip, being a bit more relaxed for a couple of days won’t wreck your overall health.